david-fager/kulibrat-game-ai/readme.md

 (attacks opponent piece at "a3" with player piece at "a4")
 * __\[Column+Row]-e__, e.g. b2-e
 (jumps piece at "b2" over opponent's pieces and to board end, scoring a point)

+## Testing
+The config variables being set in the beginning of the "main.py" file, allows for some customization of the matches being played.
+* Changing the __"CUSTOM_MATCH"__ config variable allows to choose board looks, player names, winning score and who is an AI.
+* Changing the __"AI_TESTING"__ variable plays a game with two AIs against each other, with simple, preset game settings.
+* Changing the __"DEPTH_TESTING"__ variable runs multiple games with little-to-no printing, but keeps track of which AI depth level wins the most and by how much.
+* Changing the __"SUPPRESS_PRINT"__ variable limits the amount of information being printed about the match.
+This is useful for increasing the speed of the program, or de-cluttering the console output.